cloudogu/k8s-service-discovery/docs/operations/warp_menu_generation_en.md

 ```

 ##### Show only individual entries
-If all support entries of the warp-menu are hidden, but individual entries should still be displayed, this can be configured via the global configuration key `/config/_global/allowed_warpmenu_support_entries`.
+If all support entries of the warp-menu are hidden, but individual entries should still be displayed, this can be configured via the global configuration key `allowed_warpmenu_support_entries`.
 A JSON array with the entries to be displayed must be specified there.

 ```yaml